-I am delighted to be writing and editing for the Kent ISD School News Network.
-That’s because I love to go into classrooms, see teachers turn on the light bulbs in students’ heads and watch the fascinating process of young people learning new things.
+I am delighted to be writing and editing for the Kent ISD School News Network, of which I have been on staff since its founding in 2013.
+That’s because I love to go into classrooms, see teachers turn on the lightbulbs in students’ heads and watch the fascinating process of young people learning new things.

 I have done a lot of this in my many years in journalism.
 I’ve spent countless hours at school board meetings, covered reams of standardized tests and written about the perennial problems of school funding.
 But my most gratifying stories have been spent sitting in little chairs next to kindergartners learning their letters, or in class with high schoolers practicing debate or studying Shakespeare.